*Parents may request personalized greetings to their children from Legendary Beings HERE.

 What is the difference between the secular and religious theme Santa & Easter options?

 Most of our letters are secular in nature.
-Santa Letters promote Christmas spirit, goodwill toward men, and good values in general.
+Santa Letters promote Christmas spirit, goodwill toward all, and good values in general.
 However, they do not specifically mention the Bible or Jesus’ birthday.
 If you select the “Christmas (religious)” option, the letters will mention that Jesus is the reason for the season.
 If you select the Easter (religious) option for Easter Bunny Letters, the letter will mention Jesus’ resurrection.
 Please note that we currently only have 2 religious versions of our letters, so if you order more than 2 or re-order for the next year, you will be given the secular versions.
 We are working on writing more, and hope to have them available soon.

 What if I don’t have the information for a question?